 You might run into rounds without the NATO stamp but say 5.56 such as these rounds from Prvi Partizan:

-Having a NATO stamp or not often has to do with how primers are seated and other technical facts about how the round is made – but they should work in your 5.56x45mm chambered rifle.
+Having a NATO stamp has to do with how primers are seated and other technical facts about how the round is made – but NATO and non-NATO rounds should work in your 5.56 chambered rifle.
 Personally, I only stick with the 5.56x45mm NATO rounds.
 For me, consistency of quality in the round is more important than saving a few dollars.
 Rounds without the NATO stamp might indicate lower quality standards and have lower tolerances – so use your discretion.

 Topic 2: XM193, XM193A, M855, M193 and other letter designations

 One exception for 193 rounds is the designation M193 with no other letters.
 The M by itself in front of 193 indicates these are military grade/spec rounds.
-These should NEVER be available to a civilian customer as selling them in the commercial market is illegal.
+These should NOT be available to a civilian customer as selling them in the commercial market is illegal.
+However, some places claim they are M193 – though this is almost certainly regular XM193 rounds as the M variants should not be available to civilians.

-For almost all practical purposes, 193 is what you want.
+For almost all practical purposes, XM193 is what you want.

-Topic 3: Full metal jacket, 855 penetrator, frangible and other rounds
+Topic 3: Full metal jacket, hollow point, and other rounds

 Now we get into bullet composition.
 What is that little bit of metal that flies out of my barrel made of and why does it matter?
 Again, you’re going to run into massive amounts of self-styled ‘experts’ talking about all kinds of exotic rounds and why you should be using them.
 Lets stick with the basics.